LanskovNV/MapViewer/README.md

 *And now you are ready to start!*
 ## Limitations
 MapViewer works only with maps uploaded in .geojson format.
+For now we support only maps less than 200M size.
+We hope to reduce this limitation in future.

 ## Prerequisites
  - NodeJS and npm
  - git